FluffiLyn/fluffilyn.github.io/docs/GSoC_Relative/Proposal for GSoC 2025 KDE: Implementing libzip in KArchive.md

 ### Project Goals
 1. **Rewrite the existing implementation in kzip.cpp using libzip:**
   * Support for all existing kzip features
-  * Add new features like support for encrypted zip files（optional）
+  * Add new features but not beyond the scope of libzip
 2. **Add new tests on kzip.cpp to ensure no regressions:**
   * Basic operations
   * Edge cases